CharlesStockman/linuxConfiguration/README.md

 ### Step 1.
 Prepararation
 #### Clone the directory
+	Create the top leve directory where the files will be located cd into the directory
 	git clone https://github.com/CharlesStockman/linuxConfiguration.git

 #### Transform into a user that can run privlaged commands